Len-PGH/Bobbystable.ai/README.md

 The website is used to display the reservation details.
 This could be protected with a username and password, but it was left open to demonstrate the functionality.

+- `Date:` Reservation date.
+- `Time:` Reservation time.
+- `Party Size:` Number of guests.
+- `Guest Name:` Name of the guest.
+- `Guest Number:` Phone number of the guest.

 ![image](https://github.com/Len-PGH/Bobbystable.ai/assets/13131198/5a03a103-83df-495b-bc98-8de136fa5cdc)